eric-thomas-dagster/dbt-cloud-migration-assistant/FOR_PROSPECTS.md

 ## Getting Your dbt Cloud Credentials

 1. Go to https://cloud.getdbt.com
-2. Account Settings → API Tokens
+2. Account Settings → **Service Tokens** (recommended) or API Tokens
-3. Create a new token
+3. Create a new **Service Token** (recommended) or Personal Access Token
+4. Ensure the token has permissions to read projects, jobs, and environments
-4. Copy your Account ID from the URL or settings
+5. Copy your Account ID from the URL or settings (usually 6-8 digits)

 ## What Happens Next